In Quebec, friends come together to throw 'dream wedding' for terminal cancer patient | CBC News

 "We wanted it to be exceptional, but also to slow the time, slow the moment, stop everything around, just make sure she can enjoy it," said Normand.

-The small group of guests watched the wedding from outside, socially distanced and wearing masks.
+The small group of guests watched the wedding from outside, physically distanced and wearing masks.

 Even the family's dogs were dressed up for the occasion, wearing custom canine tuxedos.

+This was an especially important moment for Gallant.
+She hadn't seen her dogs in weeks and wanted a chance to say goodbye to them.

-Normand said everyone was deeply moved by the wedding, including the driver of the carriage.
+Normand said everyone was deeply moved by the wedding, including the carriage driver.

 For the organizers, it was a chance to bring joy to the couple and remind them that their community is behind them.